spamegg1/reviews/courses/OSTEP/ostep-projects/vm-xv6-intro/README.md

 # Intro To xv6 Virtual Memory

+### WARNING:

+The project doesn't match the currently available xv6 source code, which already has this project implemented in it!

+@palladian on Discord tracked down a different xv6 source from the Github page of a U of Wisconsin student.
+We had to edit the `Makefile` to find the QEMU executable correctly.
+We added `null.c` to the `user` folder (also edited `makefile.mk` there), which demonstrates the lack of memory safety.

+Start with the code in `start.zip`.
+Extract it and run `make clean` and `make qemu-nox`.
+Then inside the xv6 system run `null` to see the lack of safety!
+If you want to compare the results of `null` with the actual machine code, you can run `objdump -d user/null.o`.

+You might have to manually run `make clean` and `make qemu-nox` every time you make a change to the code.

+## Now, the Project...

 In this project, you'll be changing xv6 to support a feature virtually every modern OS does: causing an exception to occur when your program